spoonapps/docs/reference/command_line/tag.md

 ### tag

-The `tag` command applies a new tag to an image
+The `tag` command applies a new tag to an image.

 ```
 Usage: spoon tag <image> <tag>
 ```

-A new tag is applied to the image head.
+Apply a new tag to the head version of an image.

 ```
 > spoon tag my-image 1.0